LAKE PARK DISTRICT

 The gates are east of the outlet next to county road 459th Ave bridge.
 These are operated in accordance to the permit authorized by the SD WATER MANAGEMENT BOARD in Pierre.
+The gates' purpose is to protect the water quality in Lake Poinsett.
 The only time the gates are closed is when the Big Sioux River backflows into the lake.

 Culvert and Slough Discharge

 The LPWPD conducts an annual lake water quality assessment for NITRATES on sloughs and culverts that flow into the lake.